Federal Budget 2018 Highlights

 Passive fees capped, exit fees banned

-The Government will introduce a three per cent annual cap on passive fees charged by super funds on accounts with balances below $6,000 and will ban exit fees on all superannuation accounts.
-This means that from 1 July 2019 it will not cost you anything to leave your super fund.
+The Government will introduce a three per cent annual cap on passive fees charged by super funds on accounts with balances below $6,000.
+There will be no exit fees charged if you leave your super fund, regardless of your account balance.

 Removal of automatic life insurance